eTherapyPro | Online Therapy Chat | Online Therapy

 1. eTherapy is Easier

-People who suffer from depression and anxiety don’t really find therapy an easy process.
-In fact, just getting started with therapy can pose a challenge to them.
+People who suffer from depression and anxiety don’t find therapy an easy process.
+Just getting started with therapy can pose a challenge to them.

 Online therapy is easier because it offers a lot of privacy.
 You can attend sessions from the comfort of your home.
 You don’t even need to share any personal details with the therapist.